opensourcefeed/opensourcefeed.github.io/distribution-deepin.md

 ---

-**deepin** is an elegant GNU/Linux distribution from China.
-According to distrowatch ranking, it is most popular Chinese GNU/Linux distribution.
+**deepin** is a Debian based GNU/Linux distribution featuring an elegant desktop environment called deepin desktop.
+As per distrowatch ranking, it is the most popular Chinese GNU/Linux distribution.

 Deepin is unique, because of it's unique desktop environment based on html 5 technologies, known as deepin desktop.
 Also, deepin provides a lot of great applications like deepin movie player, deepin music player, deepin control center, deepin Software Center ..etc